bloominstituteoftechnology/web-guided-project-components-1-solution/README.md

 - Clone the repo.
 - Navigate into the project folder.
-- Run `npm i` to download the project's dependencies.
+- Run `npm install` to download the project's dependencies.
 - Run `npm start` to compile the project and spin up a dev server on `localhost`.